vectordotdev/timber-ruby/README.md

                                |                    |-- RedShift
                                |                                 ^
                     fast, efficient, durable,                    |
-                      replayable, auditable         change any of these without touching your code
-                                                       *and* backfill them!
+                     replayable, auditable,        change any of these without no code debt risk                touching your code *and* backfill them!
 ```